 Dr. Suzanne Pilaar Birch, Director

-I joined UGA in the fall of 2014 and have a joint appointment in the departments of Anthropology and Geography.
-In addition, I am the director of the Quaternary Isotope Paleoecology Laboratory and an adjunct curator at the Georgia Museum of Natural History.
+I am an associate professor with a joint appointment in the departments of Anthropology and Geography.
+I am the director of the Quaternary Isotope Paleoecology Laboratory as well as the Center for Archaeological Sciences.
+I coordinate the internship program of the Georgia Museum of Natural History, where I am also an adjunct curator of zooarchaeology.

 My academic research is focused on human adaptation and resilience to climate change and natural resource unpredictability in prehistory, and how our understanding of past human response to environmental change informs current thinking about these issues.